Washing Fresh Ginseng for Drying

 Here are a couple individual comparisons.

 Notice I am intentionally leaving the dirt in the rings to enhance their appearance.
 Lay the roots out in a shady spot to dry.
-The prefered method for preparing the roots for permanent drying is to let them surface dry completely, then place them in a paper bag and refrigerate them for a couple weeks first.
+The prefered method for preparing the roots for permanent drying is to refrigerate them for a couple weeks before you wash them.
 This changes the starches in the roots to sugar and further enhances the appearance and quality of the finished roots.

 Yes, washing ginseng roots is very simple.
 However, you would be shocked to see that some diggers still scrub their roots with a toothbrush to get all the dirt out of those pesky rings!
-Root that is too clean, and root that has the skin damaged or scrubbed off, is damaged root and only worth about half what it might be otherwise.
+Root that is too clean, and root that has the skin damaged or scrubbed off, is damaged root and only worth about on third of what it might be otherwise.
+Never use a brush or high pressure water to wash ginseng before you dry it, and never wash ginseng sold fresh.